How To Study for the GMAT - A Data-Backed Guide to Test Prep Resources

 It might seem like preparing for the GMAT during Covid-19 wouldn’t be any different than before the pandemic.
 But this is actually a complicated topic that probably deserves its own guide here on BSchools.
 For the time being, here’s a brief summary of tips to consider.

 At the time of this writing in October 2020, many of the test centers around the world that used to offer the GMAT remain closed.
 Meanwhile, GMAC has introduced a home version of the test designed for desktop and laptop computers with broadband Internet connections.
-This initiative developed in part as a response to archrival Educational Testing Service, which had started to roll out a home version of its Graduate Record Exam (GRE).
+This initiative partly developed as a response to archrival Educational Testing Service, which had started to roll out a home version of its Graduate Record Exam (GRE).
 And these days, almost all business schools requiring the GMAT allow MBA applicants to substitute the GRE—a smart option for many candidates.

 BSchools believes that the home version offers the only safe way to sit for the GMAT for the foreseeable future.
 But should one actually do so?
 Now, that’s a separate question entirely.